rsdoiel/antenna/libraries.md

 date: 2024-10-25, from: Association of Research Libraries News

-<p>Last Updated on October 25, 2024, 10:49 am ET Open Access Week is an opportunity for the academic and research community to continue to learn about the potential benefits of...</p>
+<p>Last Updated on October 25, 2024, 12:22 pm ET Open Access Week is an opportunity for the academic and research community to continue to learn about the potential benefits of...</p>
 <p>The post <a href="https://www.arl.org/blog/arl-libraries-celebrate-open-access-week-2024/">ARL Libraries Celebrate Open Access Week 2024</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>